xephora/Threat-Remediation-Scripts/Threat-Track/Mac-ChoziosiLoader/readme.md

 ### Launchagent Contents

-1. com.chrome.extension.plist.
-The Launchagent contains a base64 string which is base64 decoded and then executed into bash.
+The Launchagents contains a base64 string which is base64 decoded and then piped into bash.

+1. Contents of `com.chrome.extension.plist`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>